 Cutting out coffee earlier in the day might help, too.

-If you’re having trouble with sleeping, we have some sleep tips specifically for tinnitus sufferers like you.
+If you’re having trouble sleeping, we have some sleep tips specifically for tinnitus sufferers like you.

 13. Earwax Build-Up